-To assist Quaker in establishing a total direct compensation package comprising base salary, an annual cash incentive bonus and long-term incentives, the Committee engaged Dolmat Connell & Partners, now called Connell & Partners, a division of Gallagher Benefit Services ("Connell"), a nationally recognized human resources consulting firm.
+The Committee has the authority to engage independent advisors to assist it in carrying out its responsibilities.
+To assist Quaker in establishing a total direct compensation package comprising base salary, an annual cash incentive bonus and long-term incentives, the Committee engaged Connell & Partners, a division of Gallagher Benefit Services ("Connell"), a nationally recognized human resources consulting firm, as an independent consultant on compensation issues.
+For fiscal 2012, the Committee engaged Connell to conduct an executive compensation study and analysis and provide the Committee with benchmarking data and counsel on compensation issues.
 Connell conducts executive compensation studies and analyses and provided the Committee with benchmarking data and counsel on compensation trends and issues.
-Connell provided no other services to the Company other than advising the Committee on executive compensation matters and advising the Governance Committee on board compensation matters.
+Connell provided no other services to the Company other than advising the Committee on executive compensation matters and advising the Governance Committee on board compensation matters as discussed below.
+Management had no role in selecting the Committee is compensation consultant.
+The Committee has addressed the independence of Connell pursuant to SEC rules and concluded that Connell's work for the Committee and the Governance Committee does not raise any conflict of interest.
+Accordingly, the Committee's retaining of Connell created no conflict of interest as between Connell and the Company and/or the Committee.

 Due to our size and diverse businesses, we have not identified one specific peer group that is appropriate to use in defining market total direct compensation for our executive officers.
-Therefore, our primary benchmarks for 2011 total direct compensation for our executive officers were derived from compensation information provided by Connell that is a blend of Peer Group compensation data and broader group data comprising a composite of credible, published executive compensation surveys.
-The Peer Group data reflects the Peer Group developed by Connell and approved by the Committee in the summer of 2010 and includes data for 12 publicly-traded firms in the chemicals industry, similar in size (as measured by revenue and market capitalization) to Quaker.
-The Peer Group companies are: Aceto Corporation, Buckeye Technologies Inc., Cabot Microelectronics Corporation, Calgon Carbon Corporation, Hawkins, Inc., Innophos Holdings, Inc., Innospec Inc., LSB Industries, Inc., OM Group, Inc., OMNOVA Solutions Inc., Rogers Corporation, and Spartech Corporation.
-Long-term incentive compensation for the Vice President - Global Metalworking and Fluid Power and Corporate Secretary used only the composite survey data because of insufficient sample in the Peer Group data.
+Therefore, our primary benchmarks for 2012 total direct compensation for our executive officers were derived from compensation information provided by Connell that is a blend of Peer Group (as defined below) compensation data and broader group data comprising a composite of credible, published executive compensation surveys.
+The Peer Group data reflects the Peer Group developed by Connell and approved by the Committee in the fall of 2011 and includes data for 14 publicly traded firms in the chemicals industry, similar in size (as measured by revenue and market capitalization) to Quaker.
+For fiscal 2012, two firms were added to the original 12 firm Peer Group used in prior years to make such Peer Group stronger and more robust and to better align Quaker with the Peer Group median from revenue and market capitalization perspectives.
+The Peer Group companies are: Aceto Corporation, Buckeye Technologies Inc., Cabot Microelectronics Corporation, Calgon Carbon Corporation, Hawkins, Inc., Innophos Holdings, Inc., Innospec Inc., LSB Industries, Inc., OM Group, Inc., OMNOVA Solutions Inc., Rogers Corporation, Spartech Corporation, as well as the two new firms, American Vanguard Corporation and Landec Corporation (collectively, the "Peer Group").
 Data for the international Managing Directors is from surveys for their respective geographies.
 Though the Committee closely analyzes the data provided by Connell, it exercised its discretion in the weight it assigned to this data.